OpenNyAI/Jugalbandi-Manager/docs/tutorials/quickstart.md

 1. **Docker** - Ensure that your system has docker engine installed and running.
 For installation, please refer to [docker engine installation instruction](https://docs.docker.com/engine/install/).
 2. **Docker Compose** - Ensure docker compose is enabled along with docker engine.
 Please refer to [docker compose installation instruction](https://docs.docker.com/compose/install/).
 3. **NGROK** - NGROK is required to tunnel the Whatsapp callback URL to your local system.
 Please refer to [NGROK Quickstart Guide](https://ngrok.com/docs/getting-started/) for installation.
+4. **Azure Storage** - JBManager depends on Azure blob storage for audio processing.
+For more details, please refer to Azure storage [setup instructions](../references/storage.md).
+5. **Translation and Speech API** - JBManager uses speech processing API to handle audio and translation API to handle user input in various languages.
+Please refer to Translation and Speech API [setup guide](../references/speech-and-translation.md) for more details.
+6. **Whatsapp Interface** - This quickstart will focus on setup your own through whatsapp as channel.
+Please refer to [channel setup guide](../references/whatsapp.md) for more details.

 ## Running JB Manager